-It starts by choosing the customer service metrics you want to measure, collecting experience feedback over time, and then measuring and acting on the collected customer support data.
+It starts by choosing the metrics for customer service you want to measure, collecting experience feedback over time, and then measuring and acting on the collected customer support data.

-Let’s break down the 5 easiest customer service metrics that you can implement today to increase the customer experience, reduce customer churn, and create long-term brand loyalists:
+Let’s break down the top customer service metrics you can implement today to improve the customer experience, reduce customer churn, and create long-term brand loyalists:

 1. Customer Satisfaction Score (CSAT)